altsan/os2-wnnim/README.md

 `settings.*` contains client routines specific to managing user settings.

+`clipfuncs.*` contains some utility functions for clipboard logic.

 `codepage.*` contains various useful functions for dealing with text encodings.

 `wnnconv.c` contains some FreeWnn text conversion routines; they are not exported by the library and so were simply lifted from the sources.